jonkeane/mocapGrip/README.md

 ### 2. Install the most recent source version

+To install mocapGrip copy and paste the following command into R:
-To install mocapGrip type `devtools::install_github("jonkeane/mocapGrip",  build_vignettes = TRUE)` at an R command prompt.
+`devtools::install_github("jonkeane/mocapGrip",  build_vignettes = TRUE)`

 By default, this installation will not include [pyelan](https://github.com/jonkeane/pyelan).
 To install it, type `library(mocapGrip); installPyelan()` at an R command prompt.
 (This will have to be done once each time you install a new version of mocapGrip, but shouldn't need to be run more than that.)